lsravani/learngit/README.md

 # learngit
-this is just to learn and gain knowledge, explore.
+this is just to learn and gain knowledge, explore, become expert.